Arya Niwas – Helpful, inexpensive, and lovingly renovated with tradition and charisma.

 For those who can’t afford a genuine palace hotel, this former mansion fits the bill nicely: Mughal-inspired design, colonial-era vibe with wicker chairs on the lawn, and a regal lounge-cum-library.
-Rooms are perhaps not as swish as expected, but are certainly comfortable enough.
+Rooms are perhaps not that swish, but are certainly comfortable enough.
 Most rooms in the older wing have frosted windows facing a corridor/terrace; better are those facing a courtyard or with a balcony overlooking the street.
 Best of all are those in the newer wing with separate living areas and (almost) private balconies facing the lawn.
 Also, the travel office is worth using constantly for bookings and advice.
-The guesthouse is along a quiet suburban side street, but there’s little of interest nearby for tourists.
+The guesthouse is along a quiet suburban side street and there’s little of interest nearby for tourists.

 - Address: Just off Sansar Chandra Road.
 Behind the Ambar Tower office block, which is on the main road.
 The guesthouse is opposite the Vijay Niwas Hotel.